AdobeDocs/commerce-admin.en/help/page-builder/row.md

 ### Background Color

-Specify the background color by choosing a swatch, clicking the color picker, or by entering a valid color name or equivalent hexadecimal value.
+Specify the background color by choosing a swatch, by clicking the color picker, or by entering a valid color name or equivalent hexadecimal value.
 This setting determines the background color of the row.
 You can also adjust the opacity of the color.

 ![No color (default)](./assets/pb-settings-background-color-no-color.png)<!-- zoom -->